paulslss300/Swift-5-Bounce-LoadingAnimation/README.md

 Creates a customizeable loading view with a bouncing image animation.

 ## How to use it
+Copy and paste the `animationView` struct to your project

 1. Put:
  `var loadingAnimation = animationView()` in ViewController class